Transfer of Credit from Other Institutions

-Saint Mary-of-the-Woods College accepts transfer hours from regionally accredited institutions if the student earned the grade of “C” or better in the course and the course applies to the student’s degree program.
+Saint Mary-of-the-Woods College accepts transfer hours from regionally accredited institutions if the student earned the grade of “C” or better (in undergraduate courses) or a “B” or better (in graduate courses) and the course applies to the student’s degree program.
 The evaluation and application of transfer credit is processed in the Office of the Registrar.

 Test results from Advanced Placement examinations given by the College Entrance Examination Board are used to determine eligibility for advanced placement in college courses, waiver of required courses, and/or the awarding of college credit.
 Scores of 3 or above are required for eligibility for college credit.

 CLEP (College Level Examination Program) Credit and DSST/Dantes Credit

 Saint Mary-of-the-Woods College grants credit for College Level Examination Program (CLEP) and DSST/ Dantes examinations with scores at or above the minimum levels recommended by the American Council on Education if the credits apply to the student’s degree program at the College.
 An official report of scores must be submitted to the Registrar before a credit award is made.
 Saint Mary-of-the-Woods College’s Learning Resource Center is an official CLEP testing site.
 Students planning to take CLEP or DSST/Dantes tests must do so before they have 100 semester hours completed towards the bachelor’s degree, 45 semester hours towards the associate degree.